 Looking for quick workout exercises?
-This 20-minutes exercise routine will help you burn fat and make you feel great with no equipment needed!
+This 20-minutes exercise routine will help get your heart rate up and make you feel great with no equipment needed!

 You can do this high-intensity, strength-training workout at home and be your own personal trainer.